malmgrenola/bowling-alley/README.md

 ##### Resturant content

 **Dine**
 Never be hungry!
-Our resturant offers menus that will leave you speachless.
+Our restaurant offers menus that will leave you speechless.
-Try our burgers or chickenwings!
+Try our burgers or chicken wings!
-Our resturant are Open!
+Our restaurant is Open!
 **Download menu**

 **Wine**
 You can always find a good spot for a glass of wine in our bar area.
-The selection of good wines is frequently updated but we always keep your favourites avalible.
+The selection of good wines is frequently updated but we always keep your favourites available.

 #### Style Information